yochaigal/cairn/wip/2e/downtime.md

 Example **Sources**:
 - **Kewr the Mouth**, a frequent contact for the **Conclave of Merchants**.
 Despite their excellent relationship with this faction, asking for help in an illicit activity might come at a high cost.
 - A **Woodwose** who makes his home deep in the **Forest of Knives**.
-The party encountered him in an earlier expedition, and the encounter did not end well.
+The party encountered him in an earlier expedition and the meeting did not end well.
 Still, he is said to know the nature of every herb and their healing properties.
 - The **Temple of Puppets**, a nomadic circus troupe who have travelled the known and unknown lands.
 The party assisted one of their members during the **Rain of Fire**, when even the creatures of the Wood were preparing to flee their homes.
 If anyone has heard of forgotten places, it's them.

 ### Training

 A character can improve their skills with an item or ability, with clear narrative or mechanical results.
-They might be interested in dealing greater damage with a particular weapon, decreasing their chances of getting lost in rough weather, or learn to read the languages of the ancients.
+They might be interested in dealing greater damage with a particular weapon, decreasing their chances of getting lost in rough weather, or learning to read the languages of the ancients.
 A PC might spend multiple **Downtime Actions** sparring with a particular weapon, improving their skills week by week.
 Or they may need to travel to the home of a distant sage, improving themselves through short but intense study.

 The player must describe precisely what they'd like to improve, and a **Master** whom they might train with.
 And of course, the character's inspiration to improve should come from an experience in play.
 The **Warden** should provide any **Milestones** and associated **Costs**.